What is Bond Sinking Fund?

 - From the Issuer perspective, Bond with the Sinking FundSinking FundThe sinking fund bonds are defined as the bonds wherein the bond issuer specifically keeps a set defined amount to repay the holders of the bonds on the date of maturity or predefined dates.
 It is basically a bond made by the issuer to be catered as collateral if in case the issuer defaults on its payments to the holders of the bonds at a defined future date. is usually issued with lower coupon rates due to the additional safety cushion offered by the Issuer to Investor.

 - From the Issuer perspective, it can result in booking Capital gains if Bonds are purchased in the open market below Book Value due to market conditions.

-- Bonds with Sinking Fund results in limited upside for Investors due to the mandatory redemption associated with provisions of such fund.
+- Bonds with Sinking Fund results in a limited upside for Investors due to the mandatory redemption associated with provisions of such funds.

-- From an Issuer perspective, the opportunity cost of Bond Sinking Fund requirement leads to inability of the business to raise long-term debt needed for profitable long-term gestation projects.
+- From an Issuer perspective, the opportunity cost of the Bond Sinking Fund requirement leads to the inability of the business to raise long-term debt needed for profitable long-term gestation projects.

 Accounting Treatment of Bond Sinking Fund

 It is a long-term asset that is created solely for the purpose of retiring bonds.
 It is reported in the Asset section of the Balance Sheet under the Long Term Asset Head within the Investment classification.
 It is not classified under Current AssetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
 It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. as that will result in misconception among investors regarding the usage of the Bond Sinking Fund and led to improved Current Assets and resulting Current Ratio, which may not be the case.